 - Flat screen display

 - freely adaptable harvesting programs, up to five can be saved

 , and while my model even had the Reichhardt “electrohydraulic drive mode with an automatic steering system via ultrasonic sensors and a tactile sensor,” which appears to work like lane departure warning systems in cars, there is however no attempt to create for a broader public an aural sensation of the grinding, shrieking, grapemonium underway.1

-At the very least we need some (Boudiccan) scythe-chariot sound effects:
+At the very least we need some (Boudiccan) scythe-chariot sound effects at 35:30:

 … but I’d prefer amplification (at least calliope strength) and modification of the sounds of the massacre, perhaps run by these people, using the best equipment feasible within Common Agricultural Policy aesthetic budget constraints: